^

 • Age crisis.

-In some cases, the disorder is associated with mental illness: schizophrenia, autism, manic-depressive psychosis.
+In some cases, the disorder accompanies mental illnesses: schizophrenia, autism, manic-depressive psychosis.

 Pathogenesis

-There are two mechanisms of development of the psychosthenic state - biological and psychological.
-The pathogenesis of the first is directly related to physiology, in the second case, these are the features of the formation of the psyche.
+There are two mechanisms of development of a psychasthenic state - biological and psychological.
+The pathogenesis of the first is directly related to physiology, in the second case - these are the features of the formation of the psyche.

-Anankastic personality disorder develops in childhood, when parents categorically forbid and punish the excessive manifestation of emotions and weakness, trying to instill restraint.
-In adulthood, these children experience guilt and shame for their desires and emotions, fearing punishment.
-[7]
+Anankastic personality disorder develops in childhood, when parents categorically prohibit and punish excessive displays of emotion and weakness, trying to instill restraint.
+In adulthood, such children experience guilt and shame for their desires and emotions, fearing punishment. [ 7 ]

-In some cases, obsessive thoughts and stiffness are triggered by traumatic events.
-For example, the death of a close friend or relative, an accident.
+In some cases, obsessive thoughts and stiffness are provoked by traumatic events.
+For example, the death of a close friend or relative, getting into an accident.
 Another factor of pathology is manipulation by elders (parents, teachers, friends, kindergarten teachers).
-Understanding the mechanism of development of the disorder allows you to choose methods for its effective treatment.
+Understanding the mechanism of development of the disorder allows you to choose methods of its effective treatment.

-There are a number of symptoms that make it possible to suspect an anankastic personality disorder:
+There are a number of symptoms that allow one to suspect anankastic personality disorder:

-• Doubt and anxiety about decisions made and any questions.
+• Doubts and anxiety regarding decisions made and any issues.

 • Obsessive thoughts.